sameerkhanal209/bulkdomainchecker/README.md

 - Caches are in memory.
 They reset when the server restarts.
 - The current generator focuses on `.com`.
 - The bulk checker accepts mixed extensions.

-## License

-Add a license file if you plan to publish the repository publicly.